adakeefer/crawler/.notes/project_overview.md

 Each component should live in it's own docker or cloud compute instance to distribute compute unless explicitly mentioned.
 Subcomponents share the same compute instance as the parent component.

 1. URL frontier
-    * **Description**: Component which reads from Large distributed queue which holds incoming urls to visit, prioritizes and distributes the URLs to workers.
+    * **Description**: Component which reads from Distributed URL queue which holds incoming urls to visit, prioritizes and distributes the URLs to workers.
-    * **Input**: URLs as strings, either initial seed set or new ones extracted from the crawl.
+    * **Input**: URLs as strings.
     * **Output**: URLs to worker queues
-    * **Dependencies**: Large distributed queue, worker instances, set of worker queues, mapping of queue to worker, mapping of domain to worker.
+    * **Dependencies**: Distributed URL queue, worker instances, worker queues, mapping of queue to worker, mapping of domain to worker.
     * **Behavior**:
-        1. Continuously pull URLs from distributed queue.
+        1. Continuously pull URLs from Distributed URL queue.
         2. Prioritize the URL and place in a set of queues ranked by priority.
         3. Consume from this set of queues pseudorandomly, weighted by priority, check if any workers are already handling the domain of the current URL.
 If they are, publish the URl to that worker's queue.
 If not, push the URL to the worker under the least amount of load (for now let's assume load is equivalent to number of messages in that worker's queue).
     * **Restrictions**:
-        * Queues should have maximum size and be able to handle backpressure.
-        * Do not overwhelm worker queues.
+        * Handle backpressure from worker queues.
     * **Subcomponents**:
         1. Prioritizer
-            * **Description**: consumes from url frontier, computes priority for each message, pushes to queues q1…qn weighted by priority.
+            * **Description**: consumes from Distributed URL queue, computes priority for each message, pushes to queues q1…qn weighted by priority.
             * **Input**: URLs from URL frontier.
-            * **Output**: Populates second set of distributed queues which have a global priority.
+            * **Output**: Populates a set of internal queues which have a global priority.
 The mapping of priority to queue should be visible to the politeness router.
-            * **Dependencies**: URL frontier, weighted queues for message prioritization, mapping table of priority to queue.
+            * **Dependencies**: Distributed URL queue, PageRank API, weighted queues for message prioritization, mapping table of priority to queue.
             * **Behavior**:
-                1. Pull URL from URL frontier
+                1. Pull URL from Distributed URL queue
                 2. Compute priority for each URL.
 This should be extensible, we can start with computing the PageRank of a page.
 This should be accessible via things like an API call.
 A better pagerank means higher priority.
 Priorities should be normalized 0 (highest priority) to 100 (lowest priority).
                 3. Refer to the table mapping priority to queue to determine which queue to publish this URL to next.
 Each queue can be responsible for a range of priorities, say `100 % num_queues`
                 4. Publish the message to the appropriate queue.
             * **Restrictions**:
-                * N/A
+                * Be able to handle retries and transient outages from PageRank API
         2. Politeness router
             * **Description**: pulls from queues pseudo-randomly, weighted by priority. consults a table which maps URL domain to worker ID.
 Then pushes messages to workers
             * **Input**: Reads URLs from prioritized politeness queues